 I love the boho long leather cord necklaces (like the ones I made above) that are a big trend this year, not to mention fabulous for fall sweaters.
-As I look at leather cord necklaces in stores and online, I cannot believe how expensive some of them are, especially since I know from my jewelry making experience and business just how super easy and inexpensive it is to make this cord style necklace.
+As I look at leather cord necklaces in stores and online, I cannot believe how expensive some of them are, especially since I know from my jewelry making experience and business just how super easy and inexpensive it is to make this DIY leather cord necklace.
 I’m talking about 5 minutes easy and can be made under $4.00 each!
 If you can tie a knot, you can make this!
 The hardest part of this project is running to the craft store to pick up a package of leather cording, which is not hard for me since I practically reside at Hobby Lobby!

 So this weekend, I decided I would make a few of these necklaces for myself, a couple for friends with upcoming birthdays and extras to put away for Christmas gifts because I couldn’t stop making them!
 For my girlfriends, I found some inexpensive and fabulous pendants that are sold by themselves at Hobby Lobby in the jewelry section that I knew that they would love.
 I also found great sets of inexpensive earrings that I removed the pendant from the hoops and turned into necklace pendants.